 At EmTech we’ll hear how emerging interfaces are going to change computing.
+Register now.

 In a remarkable study, a paralyzed woman used her mind to control a robotic arm.
 If only there were a realistic way to get this technology out of the lab and into real life.

 A brain-computer interface records “yes” and “no” answers in patients who lack any voluntary muscle movement.

 To reverse paralysis, scientists wired a man’s brain to his muscles using electronics.

 Neural implants are all the rage in Silicon Valley.
 Now the well-known chip designer thinks its low-power processors could help make them a reality.

 A challenge by DARPA asks scientists to develop ways to record from a million neurons at a time.

 Why the billionaire is wrong that telepathy technology will be available in a few short years.

 A step toward repairing spinal cord injury with electronics.

 Brain control becomes a more practical way to control robots when the machines can do some things for themselves.